-The nuchal translucency test is used to screen against certain kinds of chromosomal abnormality that can cause the nuchal fold to become thicker than usual.
-A chromosomal abnormality happens when there is an extra copy of one of the chromosomes in the baby’s cell.
-This can happen if there was a mistake when the egg or sperm cell was formed.
-The extra chromosome can have a dramatic effect on the baby’s development.
+The nuchal translucency test is used to screen against certain kinds of chromosomal conditions that can cause the nuchal fold to become thicker than usual.
+A chromosomal condition happens when there is an extra copy of one of the chromosomes in the baby’s cell.

-The three most common types of chromosomal abnormality can all be screened for during the nuchal scan:
+The three most common types of chromosomal condition can all be screened for during the nuchal scan:

 - Down’s Syndrome: usually caused by an extra copy of chromosome 21, it can cause learning difficulties and a higher risk of certain health problems

 - Edward’s Syndrome: caused by an extra copy of chromosome 18, it causes very serious health problems and is usually fatal before or shortly after the birth

 - Patau’s Syndrome: caused by an extra copy of chromosome 13, it can also cause severe abnormalities and is usually fatal before or soon after birth

 The nuchal translucency test isn’t perfect and it can’t diagnose any of these conditions for certain.
 However, when other factors such as the parent’s age are taken into account, it can tell us which babies are more likely to be affected.

 Ultrasound scans can reveal a lot about your baby’s health and wellbeing